PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Haozhao Wang/_index.md

 - Research Staffs
 ---

 王号召 is a Research Assistant of computer science at the Edge Intelligence Lab.
-His research interests include Distributed Learning, Federated Learning and Adversarial Laerning.
+His research interests include Distributed Learning, Federated Learning and Adversarial Learning.

 ---